JingJing Wang, PhD

 Kaleea Lewis is a doctoral candidate in the Health Promotion, Education, and Behavior department.
 Her academic advisor is Dr. Emily S. Mann.
 She earned a B.S. degree in Biology from Converse College and a Master of Science in Public Health from the University of South Carolina – Arnold School of Public Health (Health Promotion, Education, and Behavior).
 Ms. Lewis’ current research interests include racial health inequities, racial justice/equity, and the health ramifications of internalized and institutionalized racism as it relates to the mental health of millennial African Americans.
 Her current research with Dr. Daniela Friedman and Dr. Jamie Lead is a qualitative study of communication of environmental risks associated with breast cancer among African-American communities in South Carolina.

-Samantha McNeal is a PhD student at the CENR and started her research under the guidance of Dr. Mohammad Baalousha in June 2015.
+Samantha McNeal is a PhD student at the CENR under the advisement of Dr. Jamie Lead and started her research in June 2015.
 She earned her Master’s degree in Public Health from Jiann-Ping Hsu College of Public Health at Georgia Southern University and her Bachelor's degree in Chemistry from Norfolk State University.
-Her research interests include nanomaterials in addition to other contaminants of emerging concern present in environmental media and the potential risks associated with exposure.
-Her current project is investigating contaminant levels including nanomaterials, metals, microbial, nutrients, and organics present in urban water runoff and stormwater ponds and their impact on human health and the environment.
+Her research interests include but are certainly not limited to nanoparticles leached from consumer products, water quality, occupational health, and global health.
+Her current project is investigating the transport and transformation of nanoparticles in the environment and biological media and their impact on health.

 Mohammed Othman is a PhD student at the CENR, which he joined on October 2016 and is supervised by Dr Jamie Lead.
 He earned his Master's degree in Global Environmental Health Sciences from the School of Public Health at Tulane University, New Orleans.
 His current research interest is in the biodistribution of Silver Nanoparticles (AgNP) in the body using animal models and investigating the uptake processes and response of microbiome to the AgNP.